raccoons-co/FailFast/README.md

 }
 ~~~~

+Now you are ready to follow clean way while developing your program locally
-Run locally and with your CI:
+and running test cases with your continuous integration platform.

 ~~~~shell script
 % npm test
 ~~~~

-Start to write `YourTest` cases.
+Write `YourTest` cases, fail fast

-Have a nice ride.
+and have a nice journey in the Node.js galaxy.